tobywerthan/ENCE_3501_VLSI_2023/FinalProject/ALU/README.md

 <dl><dd><dl><dd>

 <p>
     The multiplexer used in the schematic for the ALU was provided by the "muddLib07.jelib" library provided before the Final Project.
 The multiplexer was modeled using the provided spice models, "cmosedu_models.txt".
 The model used was the P_1u and N_1u transistors because the working voltage of the ALU will be 5 volts.
-The schematic for the inverter is shown below.
+The schematic for the multiplexer is shown below.
 </p>

 <p align="center">